RaphHaddad/blog/content/post/demystifying-cdn-and-fastly-outage.md

 content routes are often simple and have a level of determinism.

-Each additional dependant server and each additional code execution adds time to a web page load which may result in a degraded user experience.
+Each additional dependant server and each additional code execution adds time to a web page load, which may result in a degraded user experience.

 Static content is different than dynamic content, it does not need additional code execution or dependant servers, and often, having the same servers deal